NadavFireman/Natural-Language-Processing-Final-Project-One-Piece/README.md

 # Natural Language Processing Final Project - One Piece

-**Final Project (M.Sc.
+**Final Project (Grade 97, M.Sc.
 Data Science, HIT).
 Predicting the bounties of *One Piece* characters — a quantitative threat score — from wiki text combined with a character-relationship network.
 Data collected independently from the One Piece Fandom Wiki API; no Kaggle or pre-built dataset.**

 ## Key Features
 - **Independent Data Collection:** 1,734 character pages scraped via the public Fandom API — **218 characters with a known bounty** (the target) plus hundreds more for the relationship graph.